 Punta Loma and Cerro Avanzado Trip

-At the indicated time, we'll pick you up at your hotel in Puerto Madryn to start our adventure to Punta Loma and Cerro Avanzado.
-Along the way, you'll see landscapes of beaches, cliffs, and geological formations unique to Argentine Patagonia.
+At the specified time, we will pick you up at your hotel in Puerto Madryn to begin our journey to Punta Loma and Cerro Avanzado.
+The route offers scenic views of beaches, cliffs, and geological formations unique to Argentine Patagonia.

-Then, we'll head towards Cerro Avanzado.
-Depending on the time of day, you can enjoy lunch or a snack while admiring the views.
-This location is suitable for a short walk along its trails, providing opportunities for panoramic photos.
+Next, we'll proceed to Cerro Avanzado.
+Depending on the time of day, you may have the opportunity for lunch or a snack while enjoying the views.
+This location is suitable for a short walk along its trails, allowing for panoramic photography.

-Finally, we'll return to your hotel in Puerto Madryn, arriving 4 hours after pickup.
+We will return to your hotel in Puerto Madryn approximately 4 hours after pickup.

 Pickup Info

 The trip includes pickup and return transfer to hotels in the center of Puerto Madryn.
-If you are staying in more remote areas, we'll pick you up at 536 Julio Argentino Roca Avenue.
+For guests in more remote areas, pickup will be at 536 Julio Argentino Roca Avenue.

 Animal Watching